 - Witness depositions.

-Your attorney may also consult with an expert to gain insight into your particular situation and the standard of care.
+Your Evansville medical malpractice lawyer may also consult with an expert to gain insight into your particular situation and the standard of care.

 Damages in a Medical Malpractice Case

-If you or a loved one has been a victim of medical malpractice, you may recover damages.
+If you or a loved one has been a victim of medical malpractice in Evansville, IN, you may recover damages.
 Damages in medical malpractice cases include economic, non-economic, and punitive damages.

 Economic Damages